RubixML/ML/README.md

 | 3 | threshold | 0.5 | float | The threshold isolation score. i.e. the probability that a sample is an outlier. |

 ##### Additional Methods:
-This Estimator does not have any additional methods.
+This estimator does not have any additional methods.

 ##### Example:
 ```php